Degree Sequence of Albertson and $\sigma$-Indices on Trees of Order $n\geqslant 3$: Introduction

 \section{Introduction}

-Throughout this paper\footnote{This paper had discussed in Conference $67^{th}$ All-Russian Scientific Conference of the Moscow Institute of Physics and Technology.
-(30 March – 5 April 2025)}, let $G=(V,E)$ be a simple, connected graph, denote by $uv$ an edge connecting vertices $u$ and $v$.
+Throughout this paper, let $G=(V,E)$ be a simple, connected graph, denote by $uv$ an edge connecting vertices $u$ and $v$.
 Further, let $\deg i=\deg(i)$ the degree of a vertex $i$.
 In 1969, Harary, F. in~\cite{Harary} mention to a diverge at a vertex $u$ in a tree $T$ is its largest subtree which includes $u$ as a termination.
 Therefore, the amount of diverge at $u$ equals $\deg u$, which for any tree has a center chord of a maximum of one or two points.
 In 1971, let be refer to the maximal number of edges by $\mathcal{E}$, Wai-Kai Chen in~\cite{Wai} refer to the graph $G$ has $n$ nodes and $c$ components, then $\mathcal{E}=\frac{1}{2}(n-c)(n-c+1)$, we can make it as a general case if $G_{i}, i=1,2, \ldots, c$, is the components of $G$, each having $n_{i}$ nodes, then $\mathcal{E}=\frac{1}{2} n_{i}\left(n_{i}-1\right)$.
 Further, in 2009, Voloshin, V. I, in~\cite{Voloshin} consider a graph $G=(X, E)$, determine number known well as Szekeres-Wilf number:

 In 1997, M. O. Albertson in~\cite{ALBERTSON} mention to the imbalance of an edge $uv$ by $imb(uv)=\lvert d_u-d_v\rvert$, Considered graph $G$ regular if all of its vertices have the exact same degree, then irregularity measure define in~\cite{ALBERTSON, GUTMAN, Brandt} as: